Become a Volunteer

 While knowledge of your sport is certainly helpful and welcome, you do not need coaching experience to volunteer as a coach with SOPA.
 We offer opportunities for volunteers to attend Sports Skills trainings and Certified Coach trainings.
 Additionally, Special Olympics offers Sports Essentials guides as an overview to individual sports.

-Coaches, assistant coaches and local program management volunteers are needed throughout the state!
-When you complete a volunteer application, someone from your county/region will be in touch to talk about volunteer needs in your area.
-If you have a particular sport or role in mind that you would like to help with, you can reach out to your area’s contact to discuss.
+If you have any questions about volunteering, or if you have a particular sport or role in mind that you would like to help with, you can reach out to your area’s contact to discuss.

 As a volunteer with Special Olympics Pennsylvania, you are providing athletes with an opportunity to develop physical fitness, demonstrate courage, experience joy, and participate in a sharing of gifts, skills and friendship.
 We hope that you are able to get as much out of volunteering as you give!